sketchout/RoboND-Kinematics-Project/my_writeup.md

 2. Clone the [project repository](https://github.com/udacity/RoboND-Kinematics-Project) and Download into the ***src*** directory of ROS Workspace.
 3. Experiment with the forward_kinematics environment and get familiar with the robot.
 4. Launch in [demo mode](https://classroom.udacity.com/nanodegrees/nd209/parts/7b2fd2d7-e181-401e-977a-6158c77bf816/modules/8855de3f-2897-46c3-a805-628b5ecf045b/lessons/91d017b1-4493-4522-ad52-04a74a01094c/concepts/ae64bb91-e8c4-44c9-adbe-798e8f688193).
+    - demo flag is true in inverse_kinematics.launch

 5. Perform Kinematic Analysis for the robot following the [project rubric](https://review.udacity.com/#!/rubrics/972/view).
+    - Calculate the  DH Parameters

 6. Fill in the `IK_server.py` with your Inverse Kinematics code.
+    - To run IK code change demo flag to false and run "rosrun kuka_aram IK_server.py"

 [//]: # (Image References)